varunvaidhiya/varunvaidhiya/README.md

 This project explores the potential of Foundation Models (LLMs) for various tasks in autonomous vehicles, including perception, planning, and Natural Language Interaction.
 I'm investigating techniques like Prompt Engineering, Fine-tuning, Knowledge Distillation, and model compression for efficient deployment on edge devices.

-**Additional Information:**

-* Explore the code in the `src` directory.
-* Find data processing scripts and configurations in the `data` and `configs` directories, respectively.
-* Refer to the `notebooks` directory for exploratory analysis and visualizations.
-* Tests for different modules are located in the `tests` directory.